WQ-Peng/wq-peng.github.io/res/cv.md

 ## **RESEARCH EXPERIENCE**
 ### **A Gaussian Mixture Models (GMMs) Based Speaker Recognition Method**
 *Research Assistant, East China University of Science and Technology, Jul 2019 - Aug 2019*
-- Labeled a phone conversation dataset through Praat framework and extracted features from acoustic data samples
+- Labeled a phone conversation dataset through *`Praat`* and extracted features from acoustic data samples
 - Implemented voice activity detection on the dataset to extract active part of the conversation
 - Build a voice-based gender recognition system to predict gender information of the speaker through GMMs
 - Used K-Fold algorithms on different develop sets to choose best hyperparameters for GMMs